apsalverda/ebird-hotspot-menu-bar-python/README.md

 The output is nicely formatted to include total species count, total count for today, total count prior to today, and checklist timestamps.

-In order to make the app work for your hotspot of choice, you'll need to edit the constants `EBIRD_LOCATION` and `EBIRD_LOCATION_NAME` in the file `main.py`.
+To make the app work for your hotspot of choice, you'll need to edit the constants `EBIRD_LOCATION` and `EBIRD_LOCATION_NAME` in the file `main.py`.
 See comments in that file for help finding the location code for your favorite hotspot.

 ### macOS menu bar